We are increasingly talking about personalization and employee experience in human resources management and operations.

 “Courses designed for onboarding allow you to leave a positive impression at the very beginning of the employee experience.
 Remember, you only have one chance to make a great first impression.

-According to a study conducted by Ceridian, one in three employees is looking for a new job after 6 months on in their new position: it's worth investing time in your training so that it faithfully represents your corporate culture!"
+According to a study conducted by Ceridian, one in three employees is looking for a new job after 6 months in their new position: it's worth investing time in your training so that it faithfully represents your corporate culture!"

 3. Job start